MENU

 Chiba Urban Monorail

-Below we have some ideas for your day in Chiba’s city center.
-Perhaps best of all, you can get around town by riding on the Chiba Urban Monorail, which runs on a suspended monorail system, meaning the cars hang from the track–as opposed to riding above it!
+The best way to get around Chiba is on the Chiba Urban Monorail, which runs on a suspended monorail system, meaning the cars hang from the track–as opposed to riding above it!
 Chiba’s monorail was even certified by Guinness World Records as the world’s longest of its kind, with an operating distance of 15.2 km.

 Chiba City Museum of Art

 Your options like karaoke, game centers, and restaurants will be abundant near Chiba Station, but how about some classical Japanese culture to start off with?
 The Chiba City Museum of Art features various works of artists from Chiba, and the permanent exhibit of Hanga (including Ukiyo-e) is a big draw for art enthusiasts.
-You will probably recognize Hanga as the iconic Japanese style made popular depicting fantastical images of daily life in classical Japan, nature, and also geisha and Kabuki actors.
-The “theme” of this permanent exhibit changes depending on the season, so the art pieces can be regularly rotated and returned to safe storage.
-When we went in the late summer season, the theme was “birds and bugs,” with beautiful scrolls and pieces on Japanese paper.
+You will probably recognize Hanga as the iconic Japanese style made popular by depicting fantastical images of daily life in classical Japan, nature, and also geisha and Kabuki actors.
+The theme of this permanent exhibit changes depending on the season, so the art pieces can be regularly rotated and returned to safe storage.

-Aside from the actual art pieces, the entrance hall to the building here is living history.
+The museum building doesn’t just house art, its entrance hall is even a work of art itself.
 It dates back to before World War Two, and is in a sense preserving a physical place in Chiba’s history as well as that of the art that survived such a tumultuous time.
 This entrance hall is a former bank, and another living relic of Japanese architecture back when western design first began to become popular.
 Matakichi Yabe was the architect, and his work can also be seen preserved in the cities of Katori and Sakura in Chiba.

 Tsubakimori Komuna and Chiba Park